AkshayBade/akshaybade.github.io/learn_docker.md

 1. What is Docker GPG key & why do we need it?
 -> Check docker forum for same: https://forums.docker.com/t/difference-between-docker-desktop-and-docker-engine/124612
 2. How is Docker-desktop different from Docker engine, cli packages?
+-> Combination od daemon, CLI & APIs is called docker engine.
+It is docker client-server application.
+Docker Desktop is just way to install docker on Win & Mac. docker-ce (also docker.io / docker)package is for Linux.